xiangli2pro/hbcm/README.md

 x <- data_list$x_list[[1]]
 ```

+### 2. Cluster the columns into `K` groups

-2. Use heterogeneous block covariance model (HBCM) to cluster the
+Use heterogeneous block covariance model (HBCM) to cluster the columns
-    columns of data `x`.
-Need to provide a starting label guess and the
+of data `x`.
+Need to provide a starting label guess and the number of
-    number of clusters.
+clusters.

 ``` r
 # check function arguments and return values documentation